JAMadison/Palette_Pro/README.md

 ## Palette From Image

-## How to Use
-1. Unzip the program to desired location.
-2. Open the program.
-3. Generate a random palette or chose your starting color.
-Starting colors are the left most middle tile.
-4. Save the palette as a 320x60 png grid, saved in the same directory as the .exe.
-5. Use the palette for your art projects.

 ## New to v2
 *Now you can select an image and extract a color palette from that image*